harvard-acc/smaug/docs/source/add_python_operator.rst

 our API, we just return the first element.
 There are other optional parameters to :func:`common.add_node`, but they aren't needed in this basic scenario.

-The final step is to expose this operator at the global :mod:`smaug` module level.
+The final step is to expose this operator at the global :py:mod:`smaug` module level.
 Open up :file:`smaug/__init__.py` and add the following line:

 .. code-block:: python